showell/CoffeeScriptLineMatcher/README.md

   1. Download: git clone git://github.com/showell/CoffeeScriptLineMatcher.git
   1. Find a directory that has .coffee and .js files in it.
-  1. (There's an examples directory in this repo; just run "coffee -c \*.coffee examples/\*.coffee assets/\*.coffee test/\*.coffee" to get js files.)
+  1. (There's an examples directory in this repo; just run "find . -name '\*.coffee' | xargs coffee -c" to get js files.)
-  1. Launch the web server, supplying the directory and port number as command line parameters.
+  1. Launch the web server, supplying the directory and port number as command line parameters: "node dashboard.js .
+3000"
   1. View your CS and JS code in the browser.

 <h2>Example Usage</h2>